zer0infinity/OGR2GUI/Readme.txt

 by

+David Tran, Faculty of Computer Science,
-David Tran, University of Applied Sciences Rapperswil (HSR)
+University of Applied Sciences Rapperswil (HSR),
+8600 Rapperswil, Switzerland

 1. About